tc39/notes/meetings/2019-10/october-1.md

 WH: (presents slides)

-MCN: What is the obvious and uncontroversial way to express if-else?
+MPC: What is the obvious and uncontroversial way to express if-else?

 WH: We do similar things in the expression grammar - there are other places where it is not obvious and uncontroversial.
 A nonobvious example is that we have both `new foo` and `new foo(args)`, so if you nest `new`, you want to attach the parenthesized arguments to the closest unmatched `new`.
 That’s done by the expression grammar.
 The obvious way you’d have nested `if`-`else` attach an `else` to the closest unmatched `if` is by bifurcating the statement nonterminal using a grammar parameter (analogous to how we have yield and await parameters on some nonterminals) that indicates whether a statement ends with an unmatched `if`.
 That’s what I did when validating the statement grammar.